 While this is aimed at micro data centre cable management, the same basics apply to server racks in more traditional, larger on-site data storage rooms.

-Check out our before and after pics of good cable management vs bad.
+Check out these cabling before and after pictures.
 An image, as they say, speaks a thousand words, and these are certainly no exception.

 Micro data centres are playing a huge role in the evolution of data analysis and storage.
 Find out more about how these server-rooms-in-a-box are playing their part in the next stage of smart society and discover how easy it is to future-proof your business today.